 What Happens If I Sign the Waiver and Consent Document?

 If you sign the Waiver and Consent, you are stating that you agree that your mother’s Will is a valid and that you consent that the person nominated in the Will may be appointed as the Executor of the Estate.

 If you refuse to sign the Waiver and Consent, nominated executor will be required to serve you with a Citation which gives you a date to appear in Surrogate’s Court.
 This date is a deadline by which you must formally object to the Will or request limited discovery about the execution of the Will.
 This limited discovery is called SCPA 1404 Examinations.
 These SCPA 1404 exams allow document discovery for the time period the will was executed and the right to question under oath the attorney that prepared the Will as well as the witnesses.
 If you fail to timely object or request the SCPA 1404 exams, you lose your right to object to the Will.
 The Will is then admitted to probate and the Executor of the Estate is appointed.

-If you believe the Will is invalid, do not sign the Waiver and Consent.
+If you believe that the Will is invalid, do not sign the Waiver and Consent.
 As soon as possible you should contact an attorney experienced in estate administration matters.
 Through your attorney, you can assess if you have good cause to challenge the validity of the Will.
 As a distributee of an estate you may have the right to challenge the validity of a Will but there may not be grounds to object.
 There are very specific grounds to contest a Will in New York.
-Read more about elder law and estate planning here.